 Percocet is a prescription painkiller that is a combination of two drugs, oxycodone—an opioid—and acetaminophen (more commonly known as Tylenol).1 It is typically used to treat moderate to severe pain after surgery, when non-opioid analgesics aren’t sufficient.1

 Percocet’s Addictive Potential

-The following signs of addiction to Percocet can serve as red flags that help is needed:
+The following signs of addiction to Percocet can serve as red flags that help is needed:5,6

-- Taking more Percocet keeps withdrawal from setting in
+- Taking more Percocet to keep away withdrawal symptoms.

 - Becoming preoccupied with making sure one can use again soon and has a supply on hand

 - Missing out on connecting with friends and family or missing important events.

 - Trying to cut back or quit taking Percocet, but being unable to follow through